 Did a walking tour of LA (LA in a Day).
 Vicky started us off with the Hollywood tour & Damien (who is also the owner) was our guide for the rest of the day.
 The entire day was awesome, I suggest this tour.
 There isn’t that much walking, to be honest.
 It’s very fun!

 Where to Eat in Los Angeles

-There are a huge number of restaurants, cafes and other eating establishments (including food trucks – which have become very popular in recent years) in L.A. and you can get every different type of food that exists.
+There are a huge number of restaurants, cafes and other eating establishments (such as food trucks, which have become popular over the last decade) in Los Angeles and you can get almost every different type of food that exists.
 So how do you decide where to eat in Los Angeles?
-Of course there are all kinds of review websites that can help, but we thought we’d give you the inside scoop on the places that we like.
+Of course there are numerous websites that can help, but we thought we’d give you the inside scoop on the places that we like.
 With these recommendations know that there’s no financial incentive for us to list them.
 The places we recommend are simply establishments that we like, it’s not a comprehensive list.

 Any of these places would be a great place to eat after our LA in a Day tour.
 In general Santa Monica has a wide range of good restaurants and is a great area to eat out, although it can be a little (or a lot) expensive.